GLOBAL MARKETS-World stocks hold near 16-month highs after strong week

 By Alistair Smout

 for a gain of 2.7 percent for the week.
-The index was less than
+The index was just 0.1

 European shares hit their highest level for 11 months, and